roemer2201/my-custom-ubuntu-live-system/README.md

 # Install and configure openssh-server to make the live system accessible through ssh
 apt install openssh-server
 systemctl enable sshd.service
+# the ubuntu user account does not have a password, therefore set
+# "PermitEmptyPasswords yes" in:
 vim /etc/ssh/sshd_config

-# in case this image is booted inside a virtual machine
+# in case this image gets booted inside a virtual machine
 apt install open-vm-tools
 systemctl status open-vm-tools.service
 systemctl enable open-vm-tools.service